mariadianacalugaru/nn_project/README.md

 ---
 ### Results on multivariate predict univariate

 Training loss on 6 epochs of 570 batches each.
-On this task the training is not as stable as before because it has to learn a single feature instead of 321.
+On this task the training is not as stable as before because it has to learn a single feature that should summarize the real 321 features.
 However testing results show that it generalizes well.
 ![](/plots/training2.png)

 Testing on a random batch: